Choosing An Attorney

 The most common mistake that people make after an auto accident is to settle early.
 Some people even accept the first offer that the insurance company makes, and this is typically several thousand less than what they deserve in compensation.
 Imagine that you are in an accident that results in a few broken bones and perhaps a bit of damage in your back.
 You address the most pressing of these concerns, the broken bones, and don’t realize how badly your back has been injured until the pain increases over the following months.
 Before you know it, you are unable to work again, you are seeking new treatments for your back problems, you have limited range of motions, and you can’t get any compensation because you already settled your case!

-You can avoid making this mistake by working with an experienced auto accident lawyer in Marietta, GA.
-Roger Ghai has the experience and knowledge to fight for you, and get the compensation you deserve, so call 770-792-1000 to get a free consultation today.
+You can avoid making this mistake by working with an experienced auto accident lawyer, like the Law Offices of Roger Ghai.
+Roger Ghai has the experience and knowledge to fight for you, and get the compensation you deserve, so call 770-792-1000 to get a free consultation today, or stop by our Kennesaw office.